data-lessons/library-git-DEPRECATED/Git_lesson.md

 $ git config --global core.editor "nano -w"
 ~~~

-Now we have set things up, and configured it locally, we can see how we are going.
+Now we have set the directory up as a repository, and configured it locally, we can see how we are going.

 **Git status**
-we can use `git status` at any time to let us know what git is up to.
+we can use `git status` at any time to let us know what Git is up to.

-if we try it now we should get something like this
+If we try it now, we should get something like this
 ~~~
 $ On branch master
 $ Initial commit